leonjlu/Summer-2020/README.md

-# Summer-2020
+# Predict Metacritic Review Helpfulness
 ## Project Goals
-* Define project for the summer
+* Collect reviews and related data from metacritic
-* Learn webscraping and use it to collect data
+* Perform EDA and data analysis on scraped data
-* Build end to end pipeline for a machine learning project
+* Create and comapre models for predicting review helpfulness